 Mortgages made simple

 Should you get a tracker mortgage or a fixed rate mortgage?
 What are LTV, APR, SVR, base rate and early repayment charges?
 Getting a mortgage can be daunting, and the amounts of money huge.
-Understanding the basics about mortgages is an important step when buying a home
+This mortgage guide outlines the basics about mortgages, to help you with this important step when buying a home

 How much can I borrow?

 The amount you can borrow on a mortgage depends upon your annual income, debt levels, and fixed outgoings like child-care.
 However, different banks can agree to lend you different amounts.